-Eid-al-Adha in United States
+Eid al-Adha in the United States

 Quick FactsEid-al-Adha is an Islamic festival to mark Ibrahim's willingness to follow Allah's command to sacrifice his son.
 It is celebrated around the 10th to 13th days of the Islamic month of Dhu al-Hijjah.

 |Celebración del Sacrificio||Spanish|

 - Eid al-Fitr – Friday, June 15, 2018

 Other holidays in August 2018 in the United States

 - Colorado Day – Wednesday, August 1, 2018

 - Coast Guard Birthday – Saturday, August 4, 2018

 - Purple Heart Day – Tuesday, August 7, 2018

 - Victory Day – Monday, August 13, 2018